LGBluetooth/LGBluetooth/README.md

 Don't worry, now you can forgot about that hell - LGBluetooth uses blocks for callbacks, you can start using modern code and hierarchical calls.

 <h2>LICENSE</h2>
-LGBluetooth is under MIT License (see LICENSEE file)
+LGBluetooth is under MIT License (see LICENSE file)